Justis-Lamanna/rayscode/readme.md

 //retrieves three characters, and puts them in the stack
 ```

-raysQ: Writes to console.
-Writes the specified number of characters on the stack as characters.
+raysQ: Writes one letter to STD:OUT.
+The character is consumed.
 Example:
 ```
 raysThree raysQ
 =>
-//prints three chars at the top of the stack
+//prints ASCII char 3, which isn't visible.
 ```

 Note: Reading followed by writing will *swap* the string!